Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Looking for a quick answer on the best places to stay in Silverton?
 Here are my top picks:

-Ok, let’s do a deep dive into the best areas and neighborhoods in Silverton, CO:
+Ok, let’s do a deep dive into the best areas and neighborhoods in Silverton:

 3 Best Neighborhoods & Areas to Stay in Silverton

-Most hotels in Silverton are located within walking distance of shopping, dining, and activities.
+Most hotels in Silverton are located within walking distance of shopping, dining, and other fun activities.
 All accommodations on this list offer incredible mountain views and modern amenities, such as free wifi.

 When choosing your ideal stay, consider your budget and preferred experience.
-Are you visiting for Wild West charm or an elevated après-ski scene?
-Let’s find your perfect location, starting with my top pick:
+Are you visiting for Wild West charm or powder days on the slopes?
+Let’s find your perfect location, starting with my top pick.

 Greene Street

-View of store shops in Greene Street Silverton, Colorado
+View of store shops in Greene Street Silverton

-Grand Imperial Hotel, the largest historic hotel in Silverton, Colorado (photo: Andriy Blokhin / Shutterstock)
+Grand Imperial Hotel, the largest historic hotel in Silverton (photo: Andriy Blokhin / Shutterstock)

 Prospectors and miners first settled in Silverton in 1874.
 More than 400 buildings were constructed in the town’s first decade, many of which appeared on Greene Street.

 This included the Grand Imperial Hotel, once the largest single-standing structure south of Denver.
-The current owners recently renovated, decorating with authentically restored Victorian furnishings.
-Teller House, The Bent Elbow, and others took a similar restoration approach.
+The current owners recently renovated and decorated the rooms with restored Victorian furnishings.
+Teller House and others have taken a similar restoration approach.

 This eclectic mix of old and new is evident throughout Greene Street’s shops and restaurants, all within walking distance.
 Kendall Mountain Recreation Area, perfect for families and learning skiers, is also just a half-mile walk away.